-Consumers should be aware that maximum interest rates allowed under the law may be significantly higher than what is actually being charged in the market.
-The interest rate which a lender charges you may be influenced also by factors specific to your loan such as your credit history, the amount and type of collateral and terms of the loan, such as the length of time a purchase is financed and whether payments will be made on an installment basis or one lump sum due at the end of a certain time period (a “balloon").
-Because of possible variation from lender to lender, it is important that consumers "shop around” and check the various rates charged by banks, credit unions, finance companies and other lenders in order to negotiate the best rate for the type of loan desired.
+Consumers should be aware that the maximum interest rates allowed under the law may be significantly higher than what is being offered in the market.
+The interest rate offered by a lender may be influenced by factors specific to your loan such as your credit history, the amount of the loan, the type of collateral, and the terms of the loan, including the length of time a purchase is financed and whether payments will be made on an installment basis or as one lump sum due at the end of the term (also known as a “balloon payment”).
+Because of possible variations from lender to lender, it is important for consumers to “shop around” and check the rates and terms offered by different lenders, including banks, credit unions, and non-depository lenders in order to negotiate the best terms for the type of loans desired.

 Consumers should be aware of the following Georgia laws which place limitations and create requirements for different types of loans:

 - O.C.G.A. §§ 7-3-1 through 7-3-52 (Georgia Installment Loan Act) regulates loans of $3,000.00 or less and the lenders that make such loans.

 - O.C.G.A. §§ 7-4-1 through 7-4-21 sets forth the general interest rates lenders are permitted to charge